The Birth of Tyre Girl

 The rain forests and oceans directly support oxygen production, water production and biodiversity.
 Biodiversity that intrigues us and can heal us.

-We (mankind) are busy consuming this world like there is no tomorrow, being spectators to the natural disasters happening around us.
-Natural disasters that we have indirectly caused through our hunger for resources.
-Global warming is an example and is a spin off of our consumption.
-The root of our "natural disaster" problems is mankind's continual destruction of our natural world to make way for farming and industries.
-The present reality is, without mankind this world would flourish.
-We do not need to continue on our current path of destruction, as we have technology that can make this world flourish starting from the simple message of Reduce, Reuse, Recycle.
+The root of many of our "natural disaster" problems is mankind's continual destruction of our natural world to make way for farming and industries.
+Without mankind this world would flourish.
+We do not need to continue on our current path of destruction, as we have technology that can make this world flourish starting from the simple message of Reduce by Reusing (give it away), Repairing and Refusing (see here: http://www.tyregirl.com/earth-did-you-know.html) Recycle as a last resort.

-It is a drag to change our current comfortable lives of excess in exchange for reducing our consumption.
+It is time societies grew up and changed their current comfortable lives of excess and convenience in exchange for reducing our consumption.
 Do we really need to purchase "things" we will rarely use just for variety sake or single use plastic for its convenience?
 Over shop on food just to throw it out at the end of the week because we are too lazy to try to include shopping trips within our week?
 Reuse - being frugal should be hip and second hand items should not carry a stigma - check out freecycle and freegle.
 If it looks broken, learn about repairing stuff; Recycle into recycle bins last when there is absolutely no more use.
-As a society - it is easy for us to recycle everything into the recycle bins (or throw away) regardless and purchase something new.
+By doing this as a last resort we reduce the energy used to process and re-purpose.

-Reduction in consumption should be a priority and using technologies that in the long term will reduce our impact on our environment, needs to be incentised (such as energy harnessing technologies).
+Reduction in consumption should be a priority and using technologies that in the long term will reduce our impact on our environment, needs to be incentised.

 As Michael Jackson sang: "If you want to make this world a better place, take a look at yourself and make a change"